Expanding contemporary art.

 We generate opportunities.

-"Jump Left is a niche enterprise transforming the arts into a more inclusive space.
-We expand opportunities for disabled, neurodivergent, and intellectually disabled artists, connecting them with peers, curators, galleries, and museums nationally and internationally.
-Through our project and curatorial hub, we co-create exhibitions that strengthen diverse voices in contemporary art."
+"We expand opportunities for disabled, neurodivergent, and intellectually disabled artists, connecting them with peers, curators and galleries nationally and internationally.
+Through partnerships with art studios and our project and curatorial hub, we co-create exhibitions that strengthen diverse voices in art."

 \ Sim Luttin